StevenBlack/vocab/readme.md

 ### anomie
 The breakdown of norms, ethics and values in a person or in society.
 Graft, corruption and rioting are all signs of anomie.
-Pronounced AN-EH-MEE.

 ### antediluvian